-If you’re a fan of apple pie, then this apple tart crumble recipe is for you!
+Fans of apple pie, this apple tart crumble recipe is for you!
 The easy-to-make tart will become an instant favorite with its soft pastry-like crust and sweet apple filling.
+Make this easy dessert recipe just because, or feature it on your holiday table.
 For more apple desserts, try keto apple crisp or sip on an apple crisp macchiato that tastes like a caramel apple in a cup!

 What’s an Apple Crumble Tart?